-MemoryGuard Multivitamin Supplement (60 Capsules) for only $1.03 per day
+MemoryGuard Multivitamin Supplement (60 Capsules, 1 month supply) for only $1.27 per day

 MemoryGuard™ is a "4 in 1" Product containing highly concentrated and purified Omega-3 EPA and DHA in their highly bioavailable triglyceride form, Ginkgo biloba extract, Vitamin E and Coenzyme Q10.
 This unique premium quality nutritional supplement was formulated specifically to support a normal brain- and memory function.
 It is recommended to take 2 capsules daily together with your evening meal.